StackVista/stackstate-docs/stackpacks/add-ons/aad.md

 ### Can anomalies trigger alerts?

 Yes.
-The AAD itself does not alert on anomalies found, but [anomaly health checks](../../use/checks-and-monitors/anomaly-health-checks.md) can be added to components to automatically change the health status of the component to `DEVIATING`.
+The AAD itself doesn't alert on anomalies found, but [anomaly health checks](../../use/checks-and-monitors/anomaly-health-checks.md) can be added to components to automatically change the health status of the component to `DEVIATING`.
 This health state change event can then trigger notifications by [adding an event handler](../../use/events/manage-event-handlers.md) to a view.

 ## Uninstall